-Before you know it, summer will be here (it kind of already is).
+Before you know it, the holidays will be here.
 That means vacation and traveling!
 Whether you’re having fun in the sun, hiking vast mountain trails, or zip-lining through jungles, it’s important your PrEP routine stays the same.

 In this blog, we’ll offer some best practices to help you stay on top of your PrEP game, no matter where you go or what you do.
 With summer in session, it is vital you take care of your health and maintain your PrEP regimen.

 - Set a reminder: You may be traveling to different time zones or busy catching up with family.
 So make sure you set an alarm or reminder to take your PrEP at the right time.
 You can use your phone or download an app to help you.